 Money laundering concern

-There have also been worries over the possibility of using digital currency to launder money among public officials.
+There have also been worries over the possibility of politicians, government contractors, senior governor government official, and public officials using digital currency to launder money.

 Bitcoin mode of operation in Nigeria